TPG NBN plans review

 How fast is TPG NBN?

-The ACCC’s report isn’t the be-all and end-all for Australian broadband speeds.
+While the ACCC’s report isn’t the be-all and end-all for Australian broadband speeds, it’s still a good indicator, and TPG’s pole position is impressive.
 There are a lot of providers that the ACCC doesn’t track but every Internet service provider (ISP) is still required to provide the typical average evening download speed you can expect.
+Here’s what TPG is averaging.

 |TPG speed tier||Self-reported speed|